pedropaulofb/langstring/README.md

 ## Dependencies

+The LangString Python Library is designed with simplicity and ease of use in mind.
+To achieve this, we have minimized external dependencies.
+The library relies only on the [langcodes](https://pypi.org/project/langcodes/) package.

 This project can be set up using either Poetry or `requirements.txt`.
 Both are kept in sync to ensure consistency in dependencies.

 ### Using Poetry